Take Action: Start Talking

 Use media to start a conversation.

-Young people see and hear messages about sex every day on TV, in music, and on the Internet.
+Young people see and hear messages about sex every day on TV, in music, and online.
 Use an example from a TV show or song, use it as an opportunity to start a conversation with your child.

 Talk in the car or in the kitchen.

-It can sometimes be easier to talk about sex if you don’t have to look at each other.
+It can sometimes be easier to talk about sex if you are doing something else at the same time.
 Try asking a question when you are driving in the car or busy cooking dinner.